mukulchauuhan/Cpp-Projects/README.md

          The srand() function performs pseudo-random number calculations.
 It requires a seed value, which is used to calculate random numbers. srand() then sets up the rand() function to generate pseudo-random numbers.
       4. Please go through the program to know more about this project task.

+To learn github well, there are a lot of small and unneccessary updates that I'm making and I think it's ok because these will help me master VCS(version control system) to a good extent.
+Thankyou for reading this short message :)